 Make a tax-deductible donation to the Wisconsin Bat Conservation Fund:

 Help save Wisconsin bats!
-Here are four critical needs to help DNR and partners keep cave bats flying in Wisconsin's night sky.
+Here are several ways to help DNR and partners keep cave bats flying in Wisconsin's night sky.

 Learn how to use a bat detector

 Help detect bats by getting trained to use an acoustic device that records the sounds bats make when they find and capture prey.
 Bats emit ultrasonic clicks and buzzes above the range of human hearing which bounce off potential prey and back to the bats' sensitive ears.

 Get trained in how to monitor a bat house or other summer roost.
 The information you collect will help state researchers get a better handle on bat colony numbers and locations of bat roosts.

 With limited public dollars available for efforts to save bats from white-nose syndrome, private contributions are even more important to sustain bat research, surveillance, monitoring, landowner support and education.

 Get easy-to-follow instructions on building and installing a bat house.
 You'll help provide a summer roost for bats and they'll help you keep a check on insect pests in your summer garden and your outdoor fun.

 Keep bats out of your belfry

 As their roosting habitat declines, bats may seek refuge inside your house, bell towers, other buildings.
 Cave bats are now listed as a threatened species and it's illegal to kill them.
 Get tips on getting them out of your house safely.